mcdexio/documents/en/internal-amm-funding-rate.md

 ## Accumulated funding payment

-Funding payment for each position of all users is the same for a period of time.
-So in the contract we recorded the cumulative payment for each position since the creation of the Perpetual contract.
+`FundingPayment` for each position of all users is the same for a period of time.
+So in the contract we recorded the cumulative payment for each position since the creation of the `Perpetual` contract.

 ```
 AccumulatedFundingPerContract:+= Acc / (8*3600), where Acc is accumulated funding payment per position since lastFundingTime
 ```

-In order to calculate the ACC, consider that the funding rate will cross up to 4 special boundary values (-GovMarkPremiumLimit, -GovFundingDampener, +GovFundingDampener, +GovMarkPremiumLimit).
+In order to calculate the `Acc`, consider that the funding rate will cross up to 4 special boundary values (`-GovMarkPremiumLimit`, `-GovFundingDampener`, `+GovFundingDampener`, `+GovMarkPremiumLimit`).
 4 points segment the curve into 5 parts, so that the calculation can be arranged into 5 * 5 = 25 cases.
 In order to reduce the amount of calculation, the code is expanded into 25 branches.

 ![funding-segments](asset/perpetual-funding-segments.png)